Nirmal Baby Varghese: Film career

 In 2016, Nirmal directed two short films,Mirror of Reality and Mattam the Change, which were later released on Amazon Prime Video on 2020.

-He began his career in Malayalam film industry in 2017 as the associate editor of the film Kalippu, starring Bala Singh, Kalasala Babu, Ambika Mohan and Shalil Kallur.
-Later he worked as a poster designer for the film Freakens, starring Biju Sopanam, Indrans and Kalabhavan Navas.
-He has also worked as a public relations officer for the films Moppala, Deira Diaries, Sarcas Circa 2020, and Vijay Yesudas's multilingual 3D film Salmon 3D.
+He began his career in Malayalam film industry in 2017 as the associate editor of the film Kalippu.
+He has also worked as a public relations officer for the films Moppala, Deira Diaries, Sarcas Circa 2020, and Salmon 3D.

-He made his third directorial venture in Thariode, a historical documentary film about gold mining in Thariode.
+He made his third directorial venture in Thariode, a documentary film about gold mining in Thariode.
 The film found critical acclaim in the festival circuit.
 He also announced a fictionalization of Thariode.
 He later announced the title of this cinematic remake as Thariode: The Lost City with a mainly foreign cast list including Bill Hutchens, Luing Andrews, Alexx O'Nell, Courtney Sanello, Amelie Leroy, Brendan Byrne and Roger Ward.

 His feature directorial debut film Vazhiye is the first found footage movie in the Malayalam language.
 The film marked the debut of Hollywood music director Evan Evans in Indian cinema.